 You open your email and you see a suspension notice from Amazon.
 What do you do now that your Amazon seller privileges have been suspended?

-Well, after a few deep breaths, it’s time to start crafting a Plan of Action.
-You can write your own Plan of Action or get help from our team that drafts numerous Plans of Action each week for suspended Amazon sellers.
+It’s time to start crafting a Plan of Action.
+You can write your own Amazon POA or get help from our team which drafts numerous Plans of Action each week for suspended Amazon sellers.

 Whether you write the Plan of Action yourself or you get help, you need to know the basic information every Plan of Action should contain.